 Particles with high p_T (above 2 GeV/c) are primarily produced in hard scattering processes early in the collision.
-In high energy nucleon-nucleon reactions hard scattered partons fragment into jets of hadrons.
-However, in nucleus-nucleus collisions hard scattered partons might travel in the medium.
-It was predicted that if the medium is a QGP, the partons will loose a large fraction of their energy by induced gluon radiation, effectively suppressing the jet production 22 .
+In nucleusnucleus collisions hard scattered partons might travel in the medium.
+It was predicted that if the medium is a QGP, the partons will loose a large fraction of their energy by induced gluon radiation, effectively suppressing the jet production 21.
 Experimentally this phenomenon, known as jet quenching, will be observed as a depletion of the high p_T region in hadron spectra.

-We will present results on medium modification through the nuclear modification factor, R{AA} , defined as the ratio of the particle yield produced in nucleus-nucleus collision, scaled with the number of binary collisions (N{coll}), and the particle yield produced in elementary nucleon-nucleon collisions:
+We present results on medium modification through the nuclear modification factor, R{AA} , defined as the ratio of the particle yield produced in nucleus-nucleus collision, scaled with the number of binary collisions (N{coll}), and the particle yield produced in elementary nucleon-nucleon collisions: